Motorcycle Accidents

 Folder with label contributory negligence.

-Contributory negligence is a legal doctrine where an injured person cannot recover damages if they contributed to their own injuries in any way.
-For example, if another driver runs a red light and hits you, but you were going five miles over the speed limit, the insurance company may argue you contributed to the crash.
-Under North Carolina law, that could eliminate your claim entirely.
+Contributory negligence is a legal doctrine under which an injured person cannot recover damages if they contributed to their own injuries in any way.
+For example, if another driver runs a red light and hits you, but you were traveling five miles over the speed limit, the insurance company may argue that you contributed to the crash.
+Under North Carolina law, that argument, if successful, could eliminate your claim entirely, even though the other driver’s violation was far more serious.

 This rule puts bikers at a disadvantage.
 Drivers and insurance companies often try to shift blame onto motorcyclists, claiming they were speeding, weaving through traffic, or failing to wear proper gear.
-These accusations, whether valid or not, can destroy an otherwise legitimate case.
+These accusations, whether valid or not, can destroy an otherwise legitimate case if you bear any fault for your motorcycle accident, even a small percentage.
+Unlike a traffic citation, which typically results in a fine or points on your license, a successful contributory negligence defense can end your entire claim, leaving you responsible for medical bills, lost wages, and repair costs that a not-at-fault driver would never have to absorb.

 How Insurance Companies Use Contributory Negligence Against Riders

-Insurance adjusters know North Carolina’s contributory negligence rule and use it to their advantage.
-They look for any detail that suggests you contributed to the accident.
+Insurance adjusters know North Carolina’s contributory negligence rule well, and they use it to their advantage.
+They look for any detail that suggests you contributed to the accident in some way, however small.
 Common tactics include the following:

 • Claiming you were riding too fast for road conditions

-• Suggesting you didn’t maintain your motorcycle properly
+• Suggesting you did not maintain your motorcycle properly

 • Arguing you could have avoided the crash with better defensive riding